 Thank you.
 Thanks, James.

-So Lorenzo, maybe to start on the international side, significant OFS growth year over year in the first half.
-I know Brian mentioned it would moderate somewhat, but it seems like that high single-digit initial forecast you gave for the year may be conservative at this point, and then even going a bit further here with the acceleration that's underway internationally.
-Could we see that slip into the double digits, both for 19 overall, but then really for 2020?
+So, Lorenzo, maybe to start on the international side, significant LFS growth year over year in the first half.
+I know Brian mentioned it would moderate somewhat, but it seems like that high single-digit initial forecast you gave for the year, maybe conservative at this point, and then even going a bit further here with the acceleration that's underway internationally, could we see that slip into the double digits, both for, you know, 19 overall, but then really for 2020?

 Yeah, James, we feel really good about the execution of our strategy on the international side, and we said we were going to be increasing commercial intensity there.
-You mentioned OFS revenues up 12% in the quarter, 18% year to date.
+You mentioned OFS revenues up 12% in the quarter.
+18% year-to-date.
 It's really driven by the Middle East, North Sea, Asia Pacific, and we saw strong growth across multiple product lines as a number of our integrated wealth services contracts ramped up significantly.
 As we look for the rest of the year, we continue to see a positive outlook, and I think you can now say that we're solidly in the double-digit growth range based on our strong performance in the first half.
-We do expect that growth rate to moderate somewhat in the second half, as Brian mentioned, but we are seeing positive signs in some of the other areas of Sub-Sahara Africa, Asia Pacific, Latin America, continued momentum in the Middle East.
+We do expect a That growth rate moderates somewhat in the second half, as Brian mentioned, but we are seeing positive signs in some of the other areas of sub-Sahara Africa, Asia Pacific, Latin America, continued momentum in the Middle East.
 So solid international growth continues in 2019, and we like our positioning.
-As we look at 2020, a little bit early to call right now, we do expect to see growth continuing into international markets, but let's see how that continues to flow out with the activities in the Middle East and North Sea.
+As we look at 2020, a little bit early to call right now.
+We do expect to see growth continuing into international markets, Let's see how that continues to flow out with the activities in the Middle East and North Sea.

 Okay, fair enough.
-And then Lorenzo, on the TPS segment, very strong orders.
-Again, Brian mentioned the mixed shifting, high grading of the orders.
+And then, Lorenzo, on the TPS segment, very strong orders.
+Again, Brian mentioned the mix shifting, high grading of the orders.
 What does this mean for the margin profile we should expect there over the next 12 to 18 months?
-I'm assuming this will lead to much better margin opportunity.
+I'm assuming this will lead to a much better margin opportunity.

 Thank you.
-Our next question comes from Angie Sededa with Goldman Sachs.
-Hi, Angie.
+And our next question comes from Angie Sededa with Goldman Sachs.
 Your line is open.

 Hi, gentlemen.
 Good morning.
 Hi, Angie.
 Hi, Angie.
 And so the same.
 I wish you the best in the next chapter of your career.